teresa-m/training-material/topics/fair/tutorials/zenodo-in-galaxy/tutorial.md

 ## How to connect Zenodo to Galaxy 25.0

 The new `Manage Your Repositories` section is available under `User → Preferences`.
-We will integrate the Zenodo Sandbox instance for demonstration purposes, but you can also configure your institution's InvenioRDM instance.
 Here’s how it works:

 > <hands-on-title>Connecting to Galaxy</hands-on-title>
 >